DC-analysis/dclab/docs/sec_av_notation.rst

-In addition to these scalar features, it is possible to define a large number of features dedicated to machine-learning, the "ml_score\_???" features: The "?" can be a digit or a lower-case letter of the alphabet, e.g. "ml\_score\_rbc" or "ml\_score_3a3".
+In addition to these scalar features, it is possible to define a large number of features dedicated to machine-learning, the "ml_score\_???" features which are probability scores with values between 0 and 1.
+The "?" can be a digit or a lower-case letter of the alphabet, e.g. "ml\_score\_rbc" or "ml\_score_3a3".
 If "ml_score\_???" features are defined, then the ancillary "ml_class" feature, which identifies the most-probable feature for each event, becomes available.

 .. _sec_features_non_scalar: